sufian1985/new-angular-editor/CONTRIBUTING.md

 npm install
 ```

-After executing these steps, your local copy of `@sufian/new-angular-editor-app` will be built using your local copy of `@sufian/new-angular-editor`
+After executing these steps, your local copy of `new-angular-editor-app` will be built using your local copy of `new-angular-editor`
 instead of the prebuilt version specified in `package.json`.

 ## Develop

-* `npm run build and watch angular-editor`: Continuously builds the `@sufian/new-angular-editor` code when sources change.
+* `npm run build and watch angular-editor`: Continuously builds the `new-angular-editor` code when sources change.
 * `npm run start`: Continuously builds and runs Demo app when source or tests change.